-Only you can judge whether or not you need this extra level of physical security, but make sure to consider it.
+Only you can judge whether or not you need this extra level of physical security, but do consider it.

 8. Check for firmware updates

-Unfortunately security vulnerabilities are sometimes discovered, requiring you to update your router’s firmware to stay secure.
-This usually involves downloading a file for your specific router, and then using its administration interface to install the update.
+Unfortunately, security vulnerabilities are sometimes discovered, requiring you to update your router’s firmware to stay secure.
+This usually involves downloading a file for your specific router and using its administration interface to install the update.
 Some routers can fetch and install the update directly.
 Either way, the update is a manual step you need to take.

 Two steps that aren’t steps

-Each time I mention this article I get folks making two additional suggestions for Wi-Fi specifically that, in fact, are not steps that improve security at all.
-In fact they may harm security by providing a false sense of added security.
+Each time I mention this article, folks make two additional suggestions for Wi-Fi specifically that, in fact, do not improve security at all.
+In fact, they may harm security by providing a false sense of added security.

-The second is turning off SSID broadcast on wireless networks.
-Even when not being broadcast the SSID is still visible – unencrypted – in the packets of traffic sent to and from the router.
+The second suggestion is to turn off SSID broadcast on wireless networks.
+Even when not being broadcast, the SSID is still visible, unencrypted, in the packets of traffic sent to and from the router.
 Disabling the broadcast, once again, does nothing to prevent someone with the skills from easily discovering it.
-I discuss this in more detail in Does changing or disabling the broadcast of my wireless SSID make me more secure?
+I discuss this in more detail in Does Changing or Disabling the Broadcast of My Wireless SSID Make Me More Secure?

-When it comes to Wi-Fi, puting a WPA2 password on the connection is currently your best security measure.
+When it comes to Wi-Fi, putting a WPA2 password on the connection is currently your best security measure.